log0div0/testo/docs/tutorials/12 - mouse/README.md

 ## What you're going to learn

-In this guide you're going to learn about the mouse control basics in Testo-lang.
+In this tutorial you're going to learn about the mouse control basics in Testo-lang.

 ## Introduction